zinkml/.github/profile/README.md

 ---

 Hi there!
 Welcome to ZinkML.
-[ZinkML](https://zinkml.com) Data Science Platform boosts data science productivity through its code-less, end-to-end, collaborative platform.
+[ZinkML](https://zinkml.com) Data Science Platform boosts productivity through its code-less, end-to-end, collaborative platform.
 This state-of-the-art platform empowers innovators with visual tools that allow rapid experimentation to build and deploy machine learning use cases.

 ZinkML targets the data science industry with a mission to make machine learning accessible to everyone.
 Our platform offers a zero-code solution, allowing users to build and manage data science workflows through a visual and interactive interface.
 This eliminates the need for complex coding, potentially bringing data science capabilities to a wider range of users.